Setup

 - SdkMan

-Clone repository
+Clone the repository

 git clone https://github.com/jpos/tutorial.git

-jPOS requires Java and Gradle installed in your development environment.
+jPOS development requires Java and Gradle.

 sdk env